Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Instantaneous Exponential Growth Model and Identification

-In contrast, the off-diagonal entries, i.e., $\ln(\bm{I^t_{s,c}})$ where $\bm{s}\neq t$, denote the potential log incident case number of county $c$ on day $\bm{s}$ as if it were generated by day $t$'s growth model, which is a counterfactual outcome and is not observable from the actual growth model (\ref{observed}).
-Therefore, the specification of the actual growth model (\ref{observed}) essentially permits a unique data generating process for each data point.
-This reflects the reality that COVID-19 spreading patterns can vary day by day and county by county.
+The off-diagonal entries, i.e., $\ln(\bm{I^t_{s,c}})$ where ${s}\neq t$, denote the potential log incident case number of county $c$ on day ${s}$ as if it were generated by day $t$'s growth model, which are counterfactual outcomes and not observable.

-We are now ready to define the instantaneous county-level exponential growth rate $\bm{r_{t,c}}$.
-As explained in the Introduction, $\bm{r_{t,c}}$ can be defined as the expected natural logarithmic ratio of two consecutive days’ incidence case numbers, conditional on the relevant features of county $c$ on day $t$, i.e.,

-Notably, this definition is solely based on the potential growth model (\ref{POt}) rather than the actual growth model (\ref{observed}).
-In other words, the instantaneous county-level exponential growth rate $\bm{r_{t,c}}$ only applies to county $c$ on day $t$, without assuming that the same exponential growth rate applies to other counties or other days.
-Therefore, this definition allows each observed incidence case number $\ln(\bm{I_{s,c}})$ from the actual growth model (\ref{observed}) to have its own instantaneous county-level exponential growth rate $\bm{r_{s,c}}$.
+As a consequence of this modeling framework, the actual growth model for each county's daily log incident case number can be expressed as: $\forall s\in \mathbb{Z}^{+}$,